OKEPlazmA/discord-bot/README.md

 </ul>

 To add a Response to the Bot you just need to add a Condition and then in the Body of the if you add what you want the bot to say.Is that easy!
-Help me to build a better comunity in the devslope Chatroom.
+Help me to build a better comunity in the devslopes Chatroom.
 ![captura de pantalla 2016-11-08 a las 4 28 49 p m](https://cloud.githubusercontent.com/assets/18028544/20121615/ed95574a-a5e8-11e6-92fa-0ae39d560ca6.png)